 WP-VCD is a hacking campaign that’s responsible for the vast majority of WordPress malware infections.
 It has launched massive campaigns that have been very effective.
 Conducted on weekends, when many security staff are off the job, its campaigns have infected around two million WordPress sites.

-Imunify360 has six core components: Web Application Firewall, Malware Scanner, Proactive Defense, IDS/IPS, WebShield, and Cloud-Based Security.
+Imunify360 has six core components: Web Application Firewall, Linux Malware Scanner, Proactive Defense, IDS/IPS, WebShield, and Cloud-Based Security.
 The last component, Cloud-Based Security, runs according to what we call heuristics.